ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

   questions or for questions about past assignments only, no code assistance.
   Treat these assignments like take-home exams.

-  On these assignments:
+  On closed collaboration assignments:
     - You cannot look at or use anyone else's code in any way.
-    - You cannot discuss the assignment with anyone other than the course staff.
+    - You cannot discuss the assignment, even in general terms, with anyone other than the course staff.
-    - You should expect that staff members will politely say “I won't help with that” if you ask a question about your algorithm or code for a closed collaboration assignment.
+    - You should expect that staff members will politely say “I won't help with that” if you ask a question about your algorithm or code.
-    - You cannot post publicly about the assignment on Piazza or elsewhere online
+    - You cannot post publicly about the assignment on Piazza or elsewhere online.
-    - All of the examples in the open collaboration section above would be academic integrity violations on a closed collaboration assignment.
+    - All of the examples in the open collaboration section above would be academic integrity violations.

-_Rationale_ – In your professional programming life, some of your work will be highly collaborative with lots of expert advice available from senior developers and from sites like StackOverflow.
-This is a common case in companies, in academia, and on open-source projects.
-In contrast, some of your work will involve figuring out programming problems on your own, where you are the first person to encounter an issue, or the first person to try using a new library in the context of your application.
-You should get experience in both types of situations; the former is similar to open collaboration, and the latter is similar to closed collaboration.

-In terms of courses, this split also makes sense.
-Programming assignments serve (at least) two roles.
-First and foremost, they are a mechanism for you to learn!
-By directly applying the techniques and skills we discuss in class, you get practice and become a better programmer.
-Second, they are an assessment mechanism – as instructional staff we use them to evaluate your understanding of concepts as demonstrated by your programs.
-Open collaboration can reduce frustration while learning and give you chances to enjoy collaboration and lots of help, but may not let us accurately evaluate your understanding.
-Closed collaboration assignments are an opportunity for you to demonstrate what you know by way of programming.

 Programming assignments will explicitly list whether they are open or closed collaboration.